 In addition to the crispy texture you would expect from a succulent, purslane also has an interesting peppery flavor.

-Star chef Steve Johnson has a purslane cooking recipe for cucumber-yogurt salad.
+Star chef Steve Johnson has a purslane cooking recipe for a cucumber-yogurt salad.
 Although you will not find it at the salad bar of your local fast-food stop any time soon, purslane has made it onto the menu of a number of upscale restaurants.

 But there is more to the eating of the herb, purslane than its use in gourmet recipes.
 Its benefits extend to nutrition.
 All right, so you knew that was coming.
 After all, what article about eating weeds doesn't eventually get around to how nutritious they are?
 But did you know exactly how it is good for you?